WEEK 14: August 22-26

 Tree checks and planting began this week!
 We returned to old sites where we pruned and watered trees planted from previous seasons.
 Planting native tree and shrub species is an important role that the watershed has in a community.
 Having healthy streams and waterways include a wide variety of native species to create a diverse ecosystem.

 At the end of the week we WHALE-comed the crew from Project SculptShore to PEI.
-With a life sized sculpture of a North Atlantic right whale calf, Liz and her friends are touring Atlantic Canada to assist in shoreline cleanups and spreading awareness about the entanglement of whales in fishing gear.
+With a life-sized sculpture of a North Atlantic right whale calf, Liz and her friends are touring Atlantic Canada to assist in shoreline cleanups and to spread awareness about the entanglement of whales in fishing gear.

 WEEK 3: June 6-10